-EU pledges 200 million more COVID vaccine doses to Africa
+EU pledges 200 million vaccine doses to low-income nations

-BRUSSELS (AP) — The European Union is committing 200 million more coronavirus vaccine doses to Africa to help curb the COVID-19 pandemic on a global scale.
+BRUSSELS (AP) — The European Union’s top official said Wednesday that ramping up COVID-19 vaccinations around the world was the bloc’s No. 1 priority right now and committed another 200 million vaccine doses to Africa and low-income nations.

-European Commission President Ursula von der Leyen said Wednesday that the new donation to be fully delivered by the middle of next year comes on top of 250 million already pledged and underscores the EU resolve to boost the challenge low-income nations are facing.
+European Commission President Ursula von der Leyen used her State of the European Union speech on Wednesday to announce the new donation that will be fully delivered by the middle of next year and comes on top of 250 million vaccine doses already pledged.

-Von der Leyen called it an “investment in solidarity and it is an investment also in global health.”
+Even when rich nations are already contemplating giving a third booster vaccine shot to large swathes of their populations, most of the world’s poorer nations are still waiting to be fully vaccinated, laying bare an acute sense of vaccine inequality.

+“Our first and most urgent priority is to speed up global vaccination,” von der Leyen told European parliamentarians in a plenary left nearly empty because of continued virus regulations.

+Reacting to von der Leyen’s announcement, Jagoda Munic, the director of Friends of the Earth Europe, said the EU should make COVID-19 vaccines and treatments a public good, accessible to everyone instead of relying on vaccine donations.

+“We are witnessing a global vaccine apartheid,” she said.
+“People in the Global South least responsible for the climate crisis and least protected from it, are now being left unprotected from the pandemic.
+This compounding of injustice is at odds with European values and solidarity.”

-She said that on top of delivering 700 million doses to Europeans, the 27-nation bloc had also sent as many to a combined 130 nations.
+Von der Leyen stressed that on top of delivering 700 million vaccine doses to Europeans, the 27-nation bloc had also sent as many shots to 130 nations.

-“We are the only region in the world to achieve this,” she said in her State of the European Union address to the European Parliament.

-“Our first and most urgent priority is to speed up global vaccination,” von der Leyen said.
-“With less than 1 percent of global doses administered to lower income countries, the scale of injustice and the level of urgency is obvious.”
+“We are the only region in the world to achieve this,” she said.
+“With less than 1% of global doses administered to lower income countries, the scale of injustice and the level of urgency is obvious.”

+Even though the EU had allowed vaccine exports even when its own population was still struggling to get enough doses, the challenge to get the world vaccinated remains immense.

+“Let’s do everything possible to ensure that this does not turn into a pandemic of the unvaccinated,” she said.

 Follow AP’s pandemic coverage at: